aesirkth/flight-controller/doc/data-protocol.md

 # Serial links

 All serial links share the same configuration.
 The baud rate is `57600`.
+The airspeed between the RFD900+ modems is 64kbps

 A frame on the serial links looks like this: